vkz/vkz.github.io/index.md

 roller-skating, skiing and more.
 Having owned a sports car I'll choose a bicycle every time.

-Lived in the UK, US, Hungary and far more exotic places.
+Lived in the UK, US, Hungary, Spain and far more exotic places.
 Crossed the US from Mexico to Canada twice with the current state count of 19.

 ----
 >\
-> <vladilen.kozin@gmail.com> • +7 916 8100356 • Moscow, Russia\
+> <vladilen.kozin@gmail.com> • +44 7494979 626 • London, UK\
 > [pdf version](index.pdf) •
 > [txt version](index.txt) •
 > [doc version](index.docx) •